What exactly is a distribution partner?What is the role of a distribution partner for a CPG brand?

-In the most basic sense, distribution partners bring your products to the shelves.
+In the most basic sense, distribution partners bring your brand's products to the shelves.
 Imagine you’ve made a matcha drink.
 You would lean on a distribution partner to help to get your cans into coffee shops.
-Distribution partners specialize at varying scales, and can be referred to by different names.
+Distribution partners specialize at varying scales and can be referred to by different names.
 You may have heard of wholesalers, for example.
 They tend to be large distributors who supply businesses with inventory to sell.
 Here are a few other players in the distribution network:

 Manufacturers — They buy from other smaller manufacturers or artisans.

 Exclusive Distributors — They sell, often in an exclusive capacity, to local wholesalers.

 Regional Distributors — They sell large quantities of inventory to other wholesalers.

 Jobbers — They make daily, one-off deliveries to local businesses.
 (Think: The classic milkman).

 The challenges you may face when choosing a distribution partner for your CPG brand

 The distribution game can be chaotic and draining on your cash flow.
 In some industries, distribution requires a massive network in which there always seems to be a new middle man trying to squeeze their way in.